 There is no high-quality, unequivocal evidence to support one psychological therapy over the others.
 There is also no strong evidence regarding the relative effectivess of psychological therapies and pharmacological treatment.

 The National Institute for Health and Care Excellence (NICE) recommends a stepped care approach.

 This has been dealt with in the introductory section and the 'Diagnosis' section, above.

 - Try to establish a rapport with the patient.

 - Assure them that you will treat them in a non-judgemental manner and will respect their confidentiality and privacy.

-- Explore their worries in order to get a perspective on how the condition is affecting their life.
+- Explore their worries in order to obtain a perspective on how the condition is affecting their life.

 - Assure them that decision-making is a shared process and try to achieve a joint agreement as to the best way to manage the problem.

 - Provide information (verbal and written) in a way the patient and their family/carers can understand.
-This should include contact numbers and information about what to do and whom to contact in a crisis, as well as local and national self-help organisations and support groups, in particular where they can talk to others with similar experiences.
+This should include contact numbers and information about what to do and who should be contacted in a crisis, as well as local and national self-help organisations and support groups, in particular where they can talk to others with similar experiences.

 - Advise avoiding anxiety-producing substances - eg, caffeine.

 - It is important to exclude alcohol or drug misuse as a factor and to treat these problems if present.
 Reassessment after successful management of substance-related issues will reveal if this is true panic disorder.
 Response to pharmacological/psychological therapies is likely to be poor in the face of alcohol/drug misuse or dependence.

 Offer the following interventions (listed as per NICE in the order - according to the evidence base - of duration of efficacy):

 - Refer for cognitive behavioural therapy (CBT).
 CBT can be as effective for elderly patients as for younger people.

 - Education - help the patient to understand the problem.